Flooring underlines the modern ambience

 As part of the firm’s corporate architecture, blocher partners’ Mannheim office shares many design features with the headquarters in Stuttgart.
 But it also has ist own distinctive character: with its open floorplan, it feels expansive and creates an “architecture of dialogue.”
 Communication between employees is encouraged, but there are also more private areas for focused work and for meetings.
 The architects used interesting materials when designing the rooms, including raw exposed concrete, glass, and mahogany.
 The dominant colors are white, beige, anthracite, and black.
 “To underline the purity of the overall scheme, we wanted the flooring to be a single color,”explains Mairinger.
 The designers were sure that they did not want to use textiles for the floor covering.
 “In contrast to carpeting, rubber floorings produce no odors, and the material is robust, easy to maintain, and easy to repair when damaged,” said the architect.
 “In addition, the flooring lasts longer and has a more modern appearance than a textile floor covering.”
 Another positive side effect is that the uniformly colored noraplan® uni rubber flooring contributes to the “quiet” design of the rooms not only aesthetically, but in the truest sense of the word, reducing the sound of footfalls and thus the overall soundscape.

 The architectural design firm has already been awarded the highest DGNB award, platinum, for its headquarters in Stuttgart.
 The architects are also always planning other sustainable buildings both at home and abroad.
 It is therefore obvious that blocher partners would want to pursue a similar goal in the design of their own office spaces, and that they would turn to low-emission flooring products, like the rubber floor coverings from nora systems.
-These coverings contain no PVC, plasticizers (phthalates), or halogens (chlorine), and thus coverings contribute to healthy indoor air quality.
-“Even when the flooring was freshly installed, there was no odor,” stresses Mairinger.
-It is not for nothing that nora® floors have been “Blue Angel” certified since 2006, and that they have also received all of the major international environmental certificates.
+These coverings contain no PVC, phthalate plasticizers or halogens.
+They contribute to healthy indoor air quality.
+“Even when the flooring was freshly installed, there was no odor”, stresses Mairinger.
+It is not for nothing that nora floors have been “Blue Angel” certified since 2006 and that they have also received all of the major international environmental certificates.

 Good long-term experience with nora flooring